 - Labs: final year project students will be able to make use of lab facilities where this is needed in order to complete their work, once permission has been granted by the appropriate Lab Manager.

 - Study spaces: the School has set aside space for Engineering students to study together in small groups and individually, in addition to the study spaces already provided by the University.
-Health and safety arrangements will be in place to ensure a safe working environment, in line with Scottish Government restrictions.
 Details of how these spaces can be booked will be shared with students at the start of the academic year.